Skip to main content

 Sunset / 30th Street flooring installation FAQs

-How much does whole-home hardwood refinishing cost?
+How much does whole-home hardwood refinishing cost in Sunset?

-$15,500-$32,000 for typical 1,200-2,000 sq ft Sunset bungalow with already-exposed original hardwood; $22,000-$42,000 for carpet-to-original-hardwood reveal (carpet removal plus refinish); $32,000-$48,000 for premium quarter-sawn oak restoration on pre-1940 bungalow with original quarter-sawn.
+$15,500–$32,000 for a typical 1,200–2,000 sq ft Sunset bungalow with already-exposed original 4-inch fir; $22,000–$42,000 for carpet-to-original-red-oak reveal on a Sunset Park or Veterans Park ranch (carpet removal plus refinish); $32,000–$48,000 for whole-home refresh (refinish + engineered install + tile across the entire home).

 What about asbestos in old sheet flooring?